How do I find out more about Kendo and the Memphis Kendo Association?

 When can I expect to participate in full practice?
 Should I go ahead and buy bogu right away?

-All in all, it is anticipated (and hoped) that you will be fully participating in class after 4 months, but there is no maximum time limit for staying in the beginner stage.
+All in all, it is anticipated (and hoped) that you will be fully participating in all aspects of practice in approximately 10 to 14 weeks, but there is no maximum (or minimum) time limit for staying in the beginner stage.
 YOU will essentially set the pace of your own progression.
 Naturally, some people may be more athletic or may simply "pick up" things more quickly than others.
 There is no "progression time table" in Kendo.
 We are as interested in your progression as you are, and we have no interest in setting people up to fail.
 For some, this may simply necessitate a longer period in the beginner stages.
 While this may not be overly "fun," it would be even less fun and less fulfilling for you to be pushed forward before you are really prepared and ready.
 Regularly attending class, and minimizing missed classes, will help as much as anything else.

 For information on Bogu (kendo armor), please refer to the section "How much does Kendo cost?"

 What about rank in Kendo?